 By the time Red Rockers started work on their second full-length album, Good as Gold, they had undergone an evolution in their sound.
 Formed in New Orleans as an act essentially trying to duplicate everything about the Clash, Red Rockers eventually signed to San Francisco–based 415 Records.
 The rare artist that wasn’t California-grown on the label’s roster, Red Rockers spent a lot of time on the road with their fellow twinklers in the 415 galaxy of stars, the likes of Translator and Romeo Void.
-The band’s sophomore effort bore than influence, a shift in sound that was carried even further by producer David Kahne.
+The band’s sophomore effort bore that influence, a shift that was carried even further by producer David Kahne.

 In general, Red Rockers get lost on Good as Gold, which plays as a a set of generic tracks balanced awkwardly between straight-ahead rock and shiny new wave.
 Only the occasional element — such as the chewy guitar parts on “Dreams Fade Away” — asserts itself as memorable.
-More often, the material is a limited range from the resoundingly mundane “Answers to the Question” to the hollow grind of “Running Away From You.”
+More often, the material is in a limited range from the resoundingly mundane “Answers to the Question” to the hollow grind of “Running Away From You.”
 Besides “China,” the song that probably points more clearly to what Red Rockers and Kahne strove for is “Till It All Falls Down,” which is close to what U2 would have sounded like had they stumbled into the 415 Records stylistic car wash.

 All this sonic shifting was stirring discord within the band.
-Red Rockers had underwent a change behind the drum kit around the time of the making of Good as Gold, and guitarist James Singletary left after touring behind the album.
+Red Rockers had undergone a change behind the drum kit around the time of the making of Good as Gold, and guitarist James Singletary left after touring behind the album.
 The band stuck with 415 Records, but got their wish to employ outside producers on their third album, Schizophrenic Circus.
 A commercial and critical disappointment, the album proved to be the band’s last, and the members went on to other endeavors.
 Most notably, frontman John Thomas Griffith went out and formed the band Cowboy Mouth, which still plays to rabidly adoring crowds to this day.

 469. Blues Brothers, Briefcase Full of Blues (1978)